 British political dissidents.

-Of equal significance is the fact that the Whydah was originally built and used as a slaver before being liberated by Sam Bellamy’s pirates.
+Of equal significance is the fact that the Whydah was originally built and used as a slaver before being captured by Sam Bellamy and his crew.
 As such, this wreck is one of only a very few that represents a vessel engaged in the Triangular Trade and the Middle Passage.
 Recovered artifacts from this phase of her career, such as slave shackles and the stove used to prepare provisions for the captives, are very important as “living links” or “touchstones” to an extraordinarily tragic episode in human history.

 Just as the Whydah’s pirate crew were racially, nationally and religiously diverse, so too were her contents.
 At the time of the wreck, she was carrying the picked valuables from over fifty other ships captured by Bellamy’s pirates.
 The Whydah collection therefore represents an unprecedented cultural cross-section of material from the 18th century.
 The stories of these artifacts, as well as that of the ship herself, knit together over a dozen countries on four continents.